4GeeksAcademy/django-rest-hello/quick_tutorials/FIRST_APP.md

-# Coding a tipical CRUD operation
+# Coding a typical CRUD operation

 1) Update the <app1_name>/urls.py to include your new URL for the particular expected request